 Reward benchmarking is undertaken to ensure that pay and benefits are continually assessed within a fair and transparent process, based on the deliverables and accountabilities of each role, not the gender of the role holder.

-Whilst this report is a positive one, Drive is not complacent and will continue striving towards its equality, diversity and inclusion goals to ensure future reports remain as positive.
+As with other years, Drive is not complacent and will continue striving towards its equality, diversity and inclusion goals to ensure future reports remain positive and future looking.

 I confirm the information published in this statement is accurate.
 If you have any queries please contact